Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 | Fees | 8.0% closing premium; $1.5 million exit premium | DIP agent fee $37,500 annually |

 Roll-up mechanics.
-The DIP combined $30 million of new money with a roll up of roughly $91.9 million, converting a portion of the prepetition term loans into postpetition obligations.
-Interest was structured with a small cash component and a larger PIK component, reducing near term cash interest while increasing the DIP balance over time.
-The financing also included an 8% closing premium and a $1.5 million exit premium that increased the economics for the lenders.
+The DIP combined $30 million of new money with a roll-up of roughly $91.9 million, converting a portion of the prepetition term loans into postpetition obligations.
+Interest was structured with a small cash component and a larger PIK component.
+The financing also included an 8% closing premium and a $1.5 million exit premium.

 | Milestone | Deadline (from petition date) |